MoyasiGinko/E-commerce-project/DOC.md

 - Allow users to add items to the cart seamlessly.
 - Provide a clear and concise order review before proceeding to checkout.
 - Implement a secure payment process with support for multiple payment methods.
-- Ensure the secure storage of payment information for future transactions.

 ### Real-Time Order Updates

 - Provide real-time updates on the order status.
 - Notify users of successful transactions and any issues during the payment process.
-- Integrate a user-friendly interface to track order history and details.

 ### Efficient Transaction Experience